Steve Shirley: Honours and legacy

-She has donated most of her wealth (from the internal sale to the company staff and later the flotation of FI Group) to charity.
+She donated most of her wealth (from the internal sale to the company staff and later the flotation of FI Group) to charity.
 Beneficiaries include the Worshipful Company of Information Technologists and the Oxford Internet Institute, part of the Oxford University, through the Shirley Foundation.
 Her late son Giles (1963–1998) was autistic and she became an early member of the National Autistic Society.
-She has instigated and funded research in this field, for example through the Autism Research Centre led by Professor Simon Baron-Cohen and via Autistica.
+Via the charity Autistica she instigated and funded research in this field.

 In 2003, Shirley received the Beacon Fellowship Prize for her contribution to autism research and for her pioneering work in harnessing information technology for the public good.

-In 1991, Shirley was awarded an honorary doctorate from the University of Buckingham, since then she has been honoured by the University of Cambridge, also in 1994 by Solent University and 28 other UK Universities.
+In 1991, Shirley was awarded an honorary doctorate from the University of Buckingham; later she was honoured by the University of Cambridge, and in 2022 by the University of Kent and 28 other UK Universities.

 In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
 She was also recognized as one of the BBC's 100 women of 2013.

 In January 2014, the Science Council named Shirley as one of the "Top 100 practising scientists" in the UK.

-In 2018, she was made a Fellow of the Computer History Museum, and became the first woman to win the lifetime achievement award of the Chartered Management Institute 'for her stellar contribution to British engineering and technology'.
+In 2018, she was made a Fellow of the Computer History Museum, and became the first woman to win the Gold Medal of the Chartered Management Institute 'for her stellar contribution to British engineering and technology'.

 In August 2021, Shirley unveiled a blue plaque in Oswestry commemorating her school years in the town, the plaque is located on The Broadwalk close to St Oswald's Parish Church.

 In September 2021 Shirley unveiled a statue by Ian Wolter on Harwich Quay, Essex.
 It commemorates the arrival of the Kindertransport children at the port.